 Employees need to share COVID experiences

 In our work uncovering team member stories that reveal culture, we have found that employee storytellers are bringing up how their life has changed before we can even ask.
 They have a lot to say about their work and workplace right now.
 Candidates care about how a workplace treated their employees during our nation’s most turbulent and uncertain times.
 Thus, the experiences captured now will be valuable post-COVID, providing important answers to candidate questions.

 Importantly, we’re currently hearing that after sharing their experiences with us, employees feel recognized and valued by their employer.
 When organizations prioritize listening to employee experiences by creating the time and space for employees to share stories, companies reinforce that employees matter.

-Of course, with many people working from their homes or in workplaces that have adapted for safety, capturing stories looks a little different these days.
+Of course, with so many people working from their homes or in workplaces that have adapted for safety, capturing stories has adapted, too.
 And, those differences are key elements of employees’ stories.
-Candidates can visualize the changes you’ve made to care for employees, from onsite personal protective equipment to what socially-distanced measures are in place right now.
+Candidates can visualize the changes you’ve made to care for employees, from remote work options to new health measures and policies.

 Candidates need to see inclusion

 If you already have an inclusive corporate culture that encourages diversity, it’s possible to show that to talent audiences.
 The key is to uncover personal examples of inclusion and equality from all over your organization.
 When employee storytellers share how they are celebrated for being themselves, those stories provide the essential supporting evidence to the wording on the Diversity and Inclusion section of your careers site, and elsewhere.
 And when you amplify underrepresented voices, you also give team members who want to come forward chances to be seen, heard and recognized.